sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(title: "hello")
 PostSerializer.to_hal(post)   # => {"title": "world"}
 ```
-When a block is passed to `attribute`, then the return value of that block is whats ends up in the payload.
+When a block is passed to `attribute`, then the return value of that block is what ends up in the payload.
 ``` ruby
 class PostSerializer
   include HALDecorator